BardicDefense/purple-hack/README.md

 For a group Perception check, the referee applies the group's average Per modifier, if any, rounding normally.
 For checks by individuals with a positive Per modifier, _twice_ the searcher's bonus is applied.

-## Random Encounters

-Random encounters occur in almost all dungeon areas.
-These are typically monsters inclined to hostility (you're in their home) and with no treasure (it's back in their bedroom).
-To make a check, the referee rolls 1d12 at the end of the appropriate turn: on a 2 or less, an encounter occurs.

-If an area doesn't have a preset encounter rate, how often the referee checks to see if a random encounter occurs varies, based on the nature of the area being explored:

-- Organized defenders, alert sounded: every turn
-- Organized defenders, no alert sounded: every 2 turns
-- No organized defenders: every 3 turns

-Even if players hide somewhere (e.g. a disused storeroom), the encounter roll is still made.
-Only if the hiding place is exceptional are encounter checks avoided.

-**Noisy**: If the party makes an unusual amount of noise while exploring (yelling, spiking a door; combats do not count), their next encounter check is made at -4, and the party cannot surprise creatures so encountered except via unusual means.

 ## Readied Items

 Small, easily accessible items (e.g., sheathed daggers, wands, or potions) on your character can be declared as **readied**.
 A scroll in a scroll case, or something buried in your backpack, could not be readied.
 A readied item takes no action to draw.
 For example, you could take out a readied wand and fire it in the same Missile Phase.